flutter/website/src/release/breaking-changes/primary-scroll-controller-desktop.md

 configurable by setting the specific platform, as well as the scroll direction that is preferred for inheritance.

-Widgets that use the `PrimaryScrollController` such as the `NestedScrollView`, `Scrollbar`, and `DropdownMenuButton` will experience no change to existing functionality.
+Widgets that use the `PrimaryScrollController`, such as `NestedScrollView`, `Scrollbar`, and `DropdownMenuButton` will experience no change to existing functionality.
 Features like the iOS scroll-to-top will also continue to work as expected without any migration.